ying32/govcl/README.en-US.md

 > go get -u github.com/ying32/govcl

+*Note: You can also use go module mode, configure in go.mod, such as: `github.com/ying32/govcl v2.0.3+incompatible`, and replace the version number with the latest version.*

 #### Step 2: Write the code

 * Method 1(Use Lazarus to design the GUI. recommend):